FanFiction.Net: Features

 Fanfiction.net provides a number of options that login users can use to create stories and interact with both fans and fellow authors.

 Private messaging

 This feature is separated into two categories: Inbox and Outbox.
-While its function may be self explanatory, it is important to note that authors may receive a private message (PM) from anyone who has an affiliated account.
+Authors may receive a private message (PM) from anyone who has an affiliated account.
 In addition to this, there is no report button affiliated with this feature.
 Fortunately, blocking a user stops them from leaving PMs and reviews.
 There is also a way to disable private messaging.
 By clicking on account settings, under Account Options, the author may choose to either accept or decline PMs.
 Additionally, the site has a feature that filters basic profanity for both incoming reviews and PM messages.

 Forums

 The author can create up to 10 forums for personal use and can optionally link a forum to a specific category.
 The site asks that forums must adhere to the rules that both complies to terms and service and creates a nontoxic environment for other users.
 The rules are: